 Also growing on the island are some unusual apple trees - the Bardsey Apple.
 The tree produces fruit that seems to be particularly resistant to the diseases that normally afflict apples.
 As a result of investigation at the National Fruit Collection in Brogdale in Kent, the tree and its fruit were declared as unique.

 Because of the abundance of flowering plants on Bardsey, there is also plenty of insect life to enjoy.
-Butterflies on the wing over the flowery grasslands include the Painted Lady (Cynthia cardui), Small Tortoiseshell (Aglais urticae) and Common Blue (Polyommatus icarus).
+Butterflies on the wing over the flowery grasslands include the Painted Lady (Vanessa cardui), Small Tortoiseshell (Aglais urticae) and Common Blue (Polyommatus icarus).